 - Only known by you

 Your Master Password is like a key to a safe.
 If you have the correct key, you can open the safe.
 If not, the safe will remain closed.
-The key never moves with the safe, but always remains with you.
+The key never moves with the safe.
+It always remains with you.

 How do I choose a strong Master Password?